glenndehaan/ikea-tradfri-coap-docs/README.md

 ```

 ## Scenes
+Note: scenes where formerly known as moods inside the IKEA Tradfri app.
+This change was introduced at version 1.12.0

 ### Get a list of all scenes
 To get a complete list of all scenes use the following command: